diegovalsesia/XMFnet/README.md

 For each object, the dataset include partial point cloud (``ShapeNetViPC-Patial``), complete point cloud (``ShapeNetViPC-GT``) and corresponding images (``ShapeNetViPC-View``) from 24 different views.
 You can find the detail of 24 cameras view in ``/ShapeNetViPC-View/category/object_name/rendering/rendering_metadata.txt``.

+In the "dataset" folder of this project are present the train and test list, that are equal to the original one, except for the formatting style.

 ## Training
 The file config.py contains the configuration for all the training parameters.